Virginia Bounty Hunter Guide: Requirements and Steps

 After completing the steps listed above, you will become a licensed bail enforcement agent in Virginia.
 Bail enforcement agents must renew their licenses every two years.
-To renew, you must complete eight hours of bail enforcement in-service training and pay the $200 renewal fee (as of March 2016).
-Renewal applications must include a new fingerprinting application and firearms endorsement application (plus fees).
+To renew, you must complete eight hours of bail enforcement in-service training and pay the $200 renewal fee (as of May 2022).
+Renewal applications must include a new fingerprinting application and a firearms endorsement application (plus fees).

 As noted above, although license renewal is biennial, you must renew your firearms endorsement every year.